 Grammar checkers (such as Grammarly or Microsoft Editor) as well as messaging assistants (such as Sapling) can help business professionals proof and save time when composing replies.

 The most popular tools are in English, with no or limited support for other languages.
 This is surprising, as of course only a fraction of the world uses English for written communication.
 For larger businesses especially, support, sales, and other functions must use different languages depending on the region they fall under.

 This article covers some of the grammar checkers and language model assistants that do support multiple languages.
-We'll briefly discuss alternative approaches, then do a comparison of the multilingual solutions available, and finally discuss some of the considerations when picking a solution.
+We'll briefly discuss alternative approaches, then do a comparison of the multilingual solutions available.
+Finally, we discuss some of the considerations when picking a solution.

 Machine translation systems, such as Google Translate, have become much better over the last decade.

-The biggest upheaval in translation systems of the last 30 years occurred in 2014, when researchers at Google and the Mila Institute separately found that neural network-based systems ("deep learning"), trained end-to-end to take sentences in one language and output the corresponding sentences in another language, could match existing statistical systems.
+The biggest upheaval in translation systems of the last 30 years occurred in 2014, when researchers at Google and the Mila Institute separately found that neural network-based systems ("deep learning"), trained end-to-end to ingest input sentences in one language and output the corresponding sentences in another language, could match existing statistical systems.
 Since then, deep learning systems have significantly exceeded the performance of statistical systems.

 One possible way to handle conversations would be to simply compose messages in the language most familiar to the sender, then translate the messages to the recipient's language before sending them to the recipient.
 Assuming the translation system was perfect, this should work well.

 While this can be workable, sometimes things are, as they say, lost in translation.
 Translation systems frequently drop subtleness or some of the meaning, especially for esoteric or highly-specific topics.
 Besides that, they can also introduce grammar and fluency issues, or add other artifacts that researchers have dubbed translationese.